conceptualspace/yet-another-speed-dial/index.md

 ## Support

 Having trouble with YASD?
 First, check out our FAQs below.
-If your question is not answered here, or you wish to report a bug, please do so on our [GitHub issues page](https://github.com/conceptualspace/yet-another-speed-dial/issues).
-For anything else please feel free to contact me directly at dev AT conceptualspace DOT net and I’ll help you sort it out.
+If your question is not answered here, or you wish to report a bug, please do so on our **[GitHub issues page](https://github.com/conceptualspace/yet-another-speed-dial/issues)**.
+For anything else contact me directly at dev AT conceptualspace DOT net and I’ll help you sort it out.

-### FAQs
+## FAQs

 ### Can I use different images for the speed dials?
 Yes!
 Just right-click the speed dial and select Edit.